valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-backend-libraries.md

 * **Added new ZGW plugins**
   * `openzaak`
-    * This plugin allows other plugins to authenticate with openzaak
+    * This plugin allows other plugins to authenticate with openzaak.
   * `documenten-api`
     * This plugin can make a connection to the Documenten API.
-When a document was generated this plugin is used to upload the document to the Documenten API
+When a document was generated this plugin is used to upload the document to the Documenten API.
   * `zaken-api`
     * This plugin can make a connection to the Zaken API.
-This plugin supports the action to link documents that have been uploaded to the Documenten API to the Zaak of the current case
+This plugin supports the action to link documents that have been uploaded to the Documenten API to the Zaak of the current case.

+* **Improved CamundaProcessJsonSchemaDocumentInstance**

+  The `isActive` property of the `CamundaProcessJsonSchemaDocumentInstance` indicates whether the process is still running .

 ## Bugfixes